Portmane/Ocean/README.md

 # Java-API-items
-NOTE: This project have its main branch called as "master" where you can see final elements of packages or
+NOTE: This project have its main branch called as "master" where you can see final elements of modules or
 parts of them.
 Another branches are use as transitions between creating of chips and essential introduction
 them to the main branch.